01 of 05

 How to Work the Chain Stitch

 The chain stitch is one of the most important stitches in embroidery.
-It is a looped stitch that can be worked along a curved or straight line and you will use it all of the time.
+It is a looped stitch that can be worked along a curved or straight line.
+It is a stitch you will use all of the time.

 Once you learn the basic chain stitch, you can begin to explore variations of the stitch.
 These include the single or detached chain, lazy daisy, heavy chain, square chain, feathered chain, cable chain, zigzag chain. and many more.
 The chain stitch also makes a nice filling stitch.

 The Chain Stitch